omkarbhoite25/Juction-Hackathon---Columbia-Road/README.md

                }]
      }
  ```
- - */get/suggestion* | When provided with a JSON object:
+ - *GET /get/suggestion* | When provided with a JSON object as specified below the API will grant a prediction to the customer if relevant:
  ```
+ REQUEST
  {
    'customer': CUST_CODE,
    'timestamp': unixEpoch
+ }

+ RESPONSE
+ {
+   "Message" : "Amazing/No Prediction Available",
+   "Products": [PROD_CODE],
+   "Categories": [PROD_CODE_10]
  }
  ```